pact-foundation/pact-workshop-js/README.md

 All required verification results are published and successful
 ```

-## Step 12 - Using a Pactflow Broker
+## Step 12 - Using a PactFlow Broker

 In step 11 we've been publishing our pacts from the consumer and provider projects to our locally hosted open source Pact broker.

-We can use a managed [Pact Broker](https://pactflow.io) from Pactflow to do this instead.
+We can use a managed [Pact Broker](https://pactflow.io) from PactFlow to do this instead.

 Using a hosted pact broker with pactflow, will allow you to concentrate on testing your application without having to worry about managing infrastructure, along with a number of other useful [features](https://pactflow.io/features).

 ### Creating a pactflow account

-Create a new [Pactflow](https://pactflow.io/pricing) account and signup to the free Starter Plan.
+Create a new [PactFlow](https://pactflow.io/pricing) account and signup to the free Starter Plan.
 You will be emailed a set of credentials to access your account, these credentials are only for accessing the UI.

 Grab your [API Token](https://docs.pactflow.io/#configuring-your-api-token)(Click on settings -> API Tokens -> Read/write token -> COPY ENV VARS) and set the environment variables in your terminal as follows: